EGMONT – The Royal Institute for International Relations

-EGMONT – The Royal Institute for International Relations, also known as the Egmont Institute, is a government-dependent and non-profit Brussels-based think tank dedicated to interdisciplinary research on international relations.
+EGMONT – The Royal Institute for International Relations, also known as the Egmont Institute, is an independent Brussels-based think tank dedicated to interdisciplinary research on international relations.
 The main activities of the Egmont Institute include research, the organisation of events, and training for civil servants.
-The Institute is associated to the Foreign Ministry of Belgium, from which it receives a substantial part of its funding.
-The Egmont Institute furthermore receives funding from EU Institutions, membership fees and private partners.
+The Institute benefits from funding from the Belgian Ministry of Foreign Affairs.
+Furthermore, it receives funding from EU Institutions and embassy membership fees.

 History

-In 1947, the Royal Institute for International Relations (the Institute’s original name) was founded by Belgian political leaders including Paul van Zeeland, former Prime Minister; Prof. Charles de Visscher, member of the International Court of Justice; Prof. Fernand Dehousse, member of the Belgian delegation to the Conference of San Francisco; and Prof. Henri Rolin, Senator and Barrister-at-law.
-In 2006, in the run up to its sixtieth anniversary, the Institute changed its name to “EGMONT – The Royal Institute for International Relations” referring to the Egmont Palace, where many of its events are held.
+In 1947, the Royal Institute for International Relations (the Institute’s original name) was founded by prominent Belgian political leaders including Paul van Zeeland, former Prime Minister; Prof. Charles de Visscher, member of the International Court of Justice; Prof. Fernand Dehousse, member of the Belgian delegation to the Conference of San Francisco; and Prof. Henri Rolin, Senator and Barrister-at-law.
+It received royal patronage in 1954, enhancing its prestige as a think tank modelled after Chatham House and the Council on Foreign Relations.